lodgify/api-recruitment-be-test/Feedback.md

 #Response Metrics
 All response time is loggin in console the response time and write in Http response header the follower header Lodgify-Response-Time
 The logic is in MetricsFilterAttribute

+Api return tjust release year and not full date to movie ReleaseDate